Christian Carlassare: Bishop

 On 8 March 2021, Pope Francis named him bishop of Rumbek.

-At he time of his appointment, he was the youngest Italian Catholic bishop.
+At the time of his appointment, he was the youngest Italian Catholic bishop.
 He arrived in Rumbek on 16 April with his episcopal consecration scheduled for 23 May.

 Carlassare was shot at by unknown assailants on 26 April 2021.
 In the night individuals knocked on Carlassare's door, and when he answered they beat him and shot him four times in the legs.
 He was taken to the hospital in Juba.
 He was airlifted to Nairobi the next day and returned to Italy when released from Nairobi Hospital.

 Speaking of the attack, Carlassare said: "This was a great shock for me.
 I had been in many dangerous situations in South Sudan, but I had never felt endangered, because I was protected by the people.
 But that day I was faced with two young men who were pointing guns at me, during the night, and with nowhere to run to.
 They shot me, but thankfully the Lord guided the bullets and I wasn’t hurt too badly.
 They hit the muscles in my legs but missed any vital areas.
 This was a moment of grace, because it gave me the humility to be like the people, bearing the same wounds as the people.
 I interpret this as a sign to get back on my feet and show them that they too can get back on their feet, despite the wounds caused by an endless conflict, despite the presence of so many weapons, so many territories occupied by militias and displaced people.
 When faced with this despair we have to provide hope that their wounds can be healed, that we can get back on our feet and walk along the path of peace."

 On 14 March 2022, he met privately with Pope Francis.
 He received his episcopal consecration from Cardinal Gabriel Zubeir Wako, Archbishop emeritus of Khartoum, on 25 March 2022 in Holy Family Cathedral in Rumbek.